FreunzWa/FW_sync/medicine/womens/womens_glossary.md

         * period of 6 weeks in which reproductive organs return to original function @childbirth

 # Other terms
+- Mittelschmerz pain: german for middle pain, mild pain in teh middle of menstrual cycle associated with ovulation, usu unilateeral loower abdominal pain. ~20% of women get this pain. subsides within hours, but may last longeer in some casees.
+- primary ovarian failure: loss of ovarian fucntion prior to 40.
 - parturient (of a women, about to give birth - in labor.)
 - lochia (vaginal discharge after birth, vaginavaginacontainsvaginavagina blood, mucus and uterine tissue, continues 4-6 weeks after childhood, aka 'postpartum period')
 - 'let-down': complex. psychological elements?